 DOWNLOAD THE FIRST THREE CHAPTERS OF BAD BOSS FOR FREE!

-If you buy Michelle’s book before Thursday 27 August 2020, you can get your hands on a whole heap of additional value.
+OFFER EXTENDED TO MID SEPTEMBER 2020 ... buy Michelle’s book today and get your hands on a whole heap of additional value.

 Buy one copy in any format — print or ebook — and you’ll receive:

 - Bonus Program - Courageous conversations: Your step by step guide to navigating and succeeding with tough conversations.
 At your own pace, you can work through the techniques and exercises I use with my clients to uplift your capability

 - Bonus Manual - Two hundred and twenty questions to help you have the conversation you need.
 This manual is 34 pages packed with ideas to ensure you ask the right question at the right time

 - Bonus Guide - Finding your Edge: the ultimate guide to unlocking your potential at work and in life.
 A 100-page guide which takes you through thought processes, reflections and activities to shift your thoughts and actions.
 If you want more out of life, then this guide will show you how

 - Choose your value pack – one book, three book or ten book.

 - Buy the book in whatever format you want (print or eBook) and from your preferred retailer (Amazon, Booktopia or your favourite local bookstore).

 - Forward your purchase receipt to [email protected].
 You’ll then receive an email with your downloadable bonuses, plus details on how to access the other benefits.